Protect Yourself from Scammers, Hackers & Government Imposters

 Media reports suggest prices may be increasing on products like hand sanitizer and face masks.
 Read health recommendations from the Centers for Disease Control (CDC) when deciding whether a purchase is necessary.
 Research before you make a purchase, only buy from reputable companies, and don’t pay an unfair price for something you may not need.

 Report instances of unreasonably high prices or defective products to our office by filing a complaint online.
 Provide as much information about the transaction as possible, including the name and address of the business, names of any employees involved, along with all available documentation (e.g., receipts, photographs, etc.).

 Get Help With Your Mortgage or Rent Obligations

-If you are feeling the economic impacts of COVID-19, and you are unable to pay your mortgage or meet your rent obligations, recently enacted federal legislation and an Executive Order issued by the Nebraska Governor may provide relief during this time.
+If you are feeling the economic impacts of COVID-19, and you are unable to pay your mortgage or meet your rent obligations, federal legislation may provide relief during this time.

 The CARES Act was passed by Congress and signed into law on March 27, 2020, and provides foreclosure relief for "federally-backed loans," which means loans purchased, securitized, owned, insured, or guaranteed by Fannie Mae or Freddie Mac, or owned, insured, or guaranteed by FHA, VA, or USDA.
 Under the CARES Act, you may be able to obtain forbearance from mortgage payments for up to 180 days, and then request and obtain additional forbearance for up to another 180 days.
 During a period of forbearance, no fees, penalties, or interest shall accrue on the borrower’s account beyond the amounts scheduled or calculated as if the borrower made all contractual payments on time and in full under the terms of the mortgage contract.